gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 Please note that the JWKS endpoint is parameterized and does additional service-specific validations based on those parameters.
 For this reason, among others, more than one JWKS is typically cached and individually refreshed under different cache keys that include those parameters.

-There are two values that are used to control the cache:
+There are three values that are used to control the cache:
-- `expiration time`: When a JWKS is needed for validation whose cache entry has expired (`time since last refresh` > `expiration_time`), a refresh of the JWKS is performed (if not already in progress) and the token validation of the request needs to wait synchronously until the JWKS has been succesfully refreshed.
+- `expiration time` *(integer)* when a JWKS is needed for validation whose cache entry has expired (`time since last refresh` > `expiration_time`), a refresh of the JWKS is performed (if not already in progress) and the token validation of the request needs to wait synchronously until the JWKS has been succesfully refreshed.
-- `refresh period`: When a JWKS is needed for validation whose cache entry is within the refresh period (`time until expiration` < `refresh_period`), the cached JWKS will be used for validation (unless it has expired completely) and the JWKS will be refreshed asynchronously in the background.
+- `refresh period` *(integer)* When a JWKS is needed for validation whose cache entry is within the refresh period (`time until expiration` < `refresh_period`), the cached JWKS will be used for validation (unless it has expired completely) and the JWKS will be refreshed asynchronously in the background.
+- `shared` *(boolean)* when true, shares the cache with all `Service` instances of the same subclass (e.g. `IdentityService`) created with `shared=true`.\
+The shared cache's configuration will be determined by the first instance created with `shared=true`!

 Only **one HTTP request at a time** will be performed to refresh the JWKS.